WyattBlue/auto-editor/resources/docs.md

 Dollar sign notation is used to indicate that you should be running this in your console.
 Don't actually put one in when typing commands.

-`python` works for Windows and some Linux distros, but not for all.
-In that case, you should replace `python` with some other key word that links to your Python 3 installation, typically `python3`.
+`python` works for Windows and some Linux distros, others need to use `python3` instead.
+You can also use `py` when using Windows.

+Those are the defaults Python installs for you but can change it to something else.
+The only important part is that your command links to your installation of Python 3.

-You can see where a keyword links to by typing in. `which` + the keyword.
+You can see where command links to by typing in. `which` + the keyword.

 # Auto-Editor Options
 ## Basic Options

 ### Frame Margin
 Frame Margin is how much extra silent frames there are on each side between the loud parts.